Parke Bancorp: Superior Operational Efficiency (NASDAQ:PKBK)

 Source: SEC filings

 PKBK maintains eight branches, including its headquarters in New Jersey, and employs 101 personnel in total as of 2019.
 Figure 3 shows that employee efficiency, as measured by revenue and profitability per individual, has grown tremendously.
-Indeed, PKBK's revenue and profitability per employee has increased by 60% and 138% respectively since 2015.
+Indeed, PKBK's revenue and profitability per employee have increased by 60% and 138% respectively since 2015.
 Employee output is significantly higher than that achieved by PKBK's competitors.
 This is a notable development as employee compensation and benefits are the second highest disbursement item in PKBK's income statement after interest expense.
 Moreover, PKBK's branch network has barely grown as it had seven physical outlets in 2016.
 The inference is that the bank is increasingly relying on technology to drive revenue and income growth.
 Evidence of increased investment is presented in Figure 4 where cash flows related to the purchase of bank premises and equipment amount to $4.1 million over five years ending 2019.
-This continued investment is technology has clearly enhanced the bank's service efficacy and contributed to its profitability.
+This continued investment in technology has clearly enhanced the bank's service efficacy and contributed to its profitability.

 Figure 3: PKBK's employee efficacy trends